-Adolescence is a critical time for girls: it is a unique opportunity to inspire and empower girls in the pivotal period between 10 and 19 years old.
-But when conflicts or crises displace adolescent girls from their homes, families and schools, they are thrown into peril.
-They face heightened risks of exploitation, sexual and gender-based violence, disrupted education, early pregnancy, forced marriage and forced labor.
-Yet adolescent girls have astounding potential.
-With the right skills and resources, they can transform themselves, their families, their communities and their societies.
+Adolescence is a critical time to inspire and empower girls in the pivotal years.
+But when conflicts or crises displace adolescent girls from their homes, families and schools, they face heightened risks of exploitation, sexual and gender-based violence and early pregnancy.
+Their education is often disrupted, and many are forced into early marriage.
+Yet with the right skills and resources, adolescent girls can transform themselves, their families, their communities and their societies.

 At the WRC, we begin by strengthening the capacity of the girl herself.
 We learn from girls what works and what doesn't, and then we partner with local organizations to design unique projects to meet girls' needs and to protect their rights.
 For girls to be safe and to thrive, they require security and education, health care, social support and mentors.
 They flourish when given opportunities to develop the confidence, critical thinking and support networks necessary to make good, informed decisions for their lives.

 The WRC identifies adolescent girls' most critical needs, and then formulates and advocates solutions.
 Our reports include situational assessments, guidance documents, implementation tools, and deeper reports.

 Girls are so often overlooked that simply framing solutions with the girl at the center makes a tremendous difference.
 We carefully engage men and boys, adult women and community leaders to shift their attitudes and expectations for girls.
 We work with the whole community to ensure that girls are not only individually empowered with what they need to succeed, but also collectively supported to achieve their full potential.